ajcr/ajcr.github.io/_posts/2015-2-27-Words-nobody-wants.md

 There are [over 130 million](http://www.verisigninc.com/en_US/channel-resources/domain-registry-products/zone-file-information/index.xhtml) .com and .net domain names.
 Is every single English word being used?

+Curious, I hatched a plan and found the answer: **not at all**.

-Not at all.
-Checking the domains against a list of over 375,000 words, names and places, it turns out that only around 64% are actually in use.
-What's more, the most popular words (*online*, *group*, *design*, etc.) are incredibly popular.
-In fact, just over 1,000 words account for half of all words in registered .com and .net domains.
+By my reckoning, only around 64% of all recognisable English are actually in use.
+What's more, the most popular words (*online*, *group*, *design*, etc.) are incredibly common.
+In fact, just over 1,000 English words account for *half* of all words that appear in registered .com and .net domains.

-This means that the pool of unused or rarely-used words is very large indeed.
+The pool of rarely-used words is very large indeed!

 <img src="{{ site.baseurl }}/images/N-most-popular.png" "N most popular words / Percentage of all words" style="width: 800px;"/>

 ---

-To find all of this out, I took a list of 130 million domains and split every one back into distinct words.
-For example, *buycheapcars.com* becomes *buy cheap cars* while *dropbox.com* becomes *drop box*.
-I then counted how many times each individual word appeared.
+To find out what this pool contains, I decided to take a list of 130 million domains and split every single one back into distinct words.
+For example, *buycheapcars.com* splits into three words: *buy cheap cars*.
+The domain name *dropbox.com* becomes *drop box*.
+I would then counted how many times each individual word appeared.

-This is especially useful because it prevents common substrings from being counted too frequently: *buycheapcars.com* contributes just three words.
-Subwords such as *heap* and *car* do not get counted at all here.
+This methodology is good, I reasoned, because it prevents common substrings from being counted too frequently and making the counts biased.
+For example, *sandinmyeyes.com* would contribute just three words (*sand*, *in*, *my*, *eyes*).
+Subwords such as *and*, *din* and *yey* do not get counted at all.
+This is good because no straight-thinking person would think the domain owner intended to choose those words.

-Splitting is not a trivial problem and took me a little while to work out.
-There might be many different ways to break up the domain into recognisable words and finding the "correct" way could require some advanced natural language processing (which I ideally wanted to avoid).
-After some experimentation, I found that simply splitting to the fewest words possible gave the most accurate-looking results and also had the advantage of being much faster than finding and comparing all possible splits.
+Splitting strings is not a trivial problem however.
+There could be many different ways to break up the domain into recognisable words; finding the "correct" way could require some advanced natural language processing.
+This is difficult to implement, computationally expensive and I wanted more immediate gratification.
+After some experiments, I found that simply splitting into the *fewest* words possible gave accurate-looking results.
+This also had the advantage of avoiding the comparison of all possible splits.
 I decided that any domain than could not be split cleanly would be discarded.
-I wrote a short program based on [this function](https://github.com/ajcr/string-splitter/blob/master/splitter.py) to read a list of English words and spit out the words making up each domain name.
+My final function was based on [this function](https://github.com/ajcr/string-splitter/blob/master/splitter.py) I wrote some time ago.

-My computer ground through the 130 million domains in about four hours, only failing to split 18 million gobbledegook domains.
-A bit of cleaning up and I had a long list of 356,580,878 words.
-The computer whirred for a few more minutes while it counted them.
+Not optimised, but fast enough.
+My computer churned through the 130 million domains in about four hours, only failing to split 18 million gobbledegook domains.
+A bit of cleaning up and I had a long list of 356,580,878 words (looks like domains contain an average of 2-3 words).
+The computer whirred for a few more minutes while it counted them and then was quiet.

 ---